kevinwaro/cv_tex_src/README.md

 # cv_tex_src

-# source code of my curriculum vitae made with latex
+# source code of my curriculum vitae in french and english versions made with latex

 The [moderncv](http://www.ctan.org/pkg/moderncv) package is also needed to compiling this file .